 We want to hear from you.
 Please contact email@example.com should you face any barriers to applying.

-The board and staff will prepare the election materials for the June 3rd – July 5th elections.
-Candidates will be notified by mid-July, and voting results will be posted in-store and online.
-Those elected will begin serving in August 2020.
+The board and staff will prepare the election materials for the October elections.
+Candidates will be notified within a week of elections closing and voting results will be posted in-store and online.
+Those elected will begin serving in November.

 Yes!
-Each board applicant is invited to make a short speech to the membership at the 2020 Annual Meeting on Jun.
-3 (video is available if you cannot be there in person).
+Each board applicant is invited to make a short statement to owners at the Annual Meeting on Oct.
+28 (video is available if you cannot be there in person).
 Answers to the questions in the application will be publicly available to the ownership.